Bloody fake Metrocards a pitch for NY subway speed limits

-NEW YORK, Feb 6 (Reuters) - Transit union workers plan to hand out seemingly blood-spattered counterfeit subway passes to New York City commuters on Thursday to draw attention to safety proposals they say could reduce the number of people killed by trains.
+NEW YORK (Reuters) - Transit union workers plan to hand out seemingly blood-spattered counterfeit subway passes to New York City commuters on Thursday to draw attention to safety proposals they say could reduce the number of people killed by trains.

 The campaign follows two widely reported cases in December when commuters were pushed onto the tracks and killed by oncoming trains.